 Not all users will make it through the whole funnel.
 However, if a user gets to the payment stage before changing their mind, you’ve already collected their email address.
 You’re now able to send a little, personalized email reminding them to subscribe, or even just email them asking why they left.

-The paywall for Netflix is directly on their landing page and includes email address collection.
-This has the added benefit of skipping some of the funnel steps if the email address was previously registered, making their resubscription even easier.
-If a user gets past this stage, but then doesn’t complete the subscription, they’re sent an email reminder which also highlights the benefits of Netflix.
+Netflix's paywall is directly on their landing page and includes email address collection.
+This has the added benefit of skipping some of the funnel steps if the email address was previously registered, making subscription even easier.
+If a user gets past this stage, but then doesn’t complete the process, they’re sent an email reminder which reminds the user of the benefits of Netflix.

 Using the Poool paywall platform and Dashboard, you can collect users email addresses in the paywall itself using the ‘Form’ widget.
 Remember that you can alter messaging and appearance of this widget in the relevant sections from the left and then by selecting the ‘Form’ widget as the one you want to modify.